smilingrumia/pixiv-extraction/README.md

   Install mpv player
   Open mpv -> Settings -> Advanced ->  Edit mpv.conf -> type loop -> SAVE
   copy ugoira to smartphone and play.

-### Want to DL all art of the artist, but lazy to click all of them?
-  A lazy solution was done, see .otp/pageToUrl.js
-  (not sure how to do ‘cat dllist | xargs ./extraction.py’ on windows)

 ### Art filename format
 By default, the art will be saved like ```art-title_001.jpg```, and if already exist, will be ```art-title(art-id)_001.jpg```